IIIF/cookbook-recipes/recipe/0608-mvm-3d/v4/recipe.md

 The implementation at this basic level is substantially the same as for other resources, with some changes to accommodate the nature of 3D models.

 3D models are contained inside a Scene.
 Unlike a Canvas or a Timeline, a Scene does not use dimensions.
 Scenes are imagined to be infinite in the x, y, and z planes.
-In this simple example a model is painted on to the Scene with no additional information.
+This principle carries through to an Annotation `body`.
+In this example a model is painted on to the Scene with no additional information.
 The viewer is expected to place the model at the origin and add default lighting and camera.

 ## Example
 This manifest shows an astronaut Model painted into the origin of the Scene.